/ work/news-chatbot

 The semantic chunking pass was implemented after the first quality complaints from the editorial team.
 In hindsight, investing in retrieval quality early would have saved roughly six weeks of prompt-engineering bandaids trying to compensate for noisy context.
 The mantra "retrieval beats prompting" feels obvious now, but only after the fact.

-The second lesson is on cost observability: serverless cost is non-trivial to forecast when LLM provider tokens dominate the bill.
-I'd build the cost dashboard before the launch, not after.
+The second lesson is on cost observability: LLM token spend is non-trivial to forecast when traffic is bursty and questions vary wildly in retrieval depth.
+I'd build the cost-per-conversation dashboard before launch, not after.

 Building something similar?